devangmalhotra/student-housing-industry-analysis/README.md

 # Student Housing Industry Analysis
 This is a full-stack application I created that displays a few statistics about the student housing industry in Waterloo, Toronto, and Hamilton.
 By clicking the `refresh` button, new data will be scraped from websites like Kijiji and Places4Students.
+The deployment can be found at https://student-housing-industry-analysis.netlify.app/

 ## Backend
 The backend portion of this project was created using Express.js, Puppeteer, and MySQL while being hosted on Render.